MeganWardBaranyay/MeganWardBaranyay.github.io/index.md

 My educational background, M.S.
 Geology and B.S.
 Geology/Geophysics, stems from a STEM curiosity spark ignited in community college through the NASA Community College Aerospace Scholars Program and further through my undergrad university's program for developing early career researchers.

-I'm currently interning as a NASA Education Resource Specialist for NASA's Climate Change Research Initiative, exploring innovative approaches to integrating NASA’s Earth and climate science into the classroom.
+I'm currently interning as a NASA Education Resource Specialist for <a href="[https://earthlab.colorado.edu/edsc](https://www.giss.nasa.gov/edu/ccri/)" target="_blank">**NASA's Climate Change Research Initiative (CCRI)**</a>, exploring innovative approaches to integrating NASA’s Earth and climate science into the classroom.
 Through this effort, I build relationships with educators to enhance their STEM identities, create authentic STEM experiences in their classrooms, and develop STEM ecosystems in their communities.

 ***